 Bilbao is the largest city in the Basque country.
 Located in north-central Spain, it forms the urban core of the northern region.
-You will find lots of interesting places to visit in Bilbao, but also there are really gorgeous cities around Bilbao which will take your breath away.
+You will find lots of interesting places to visit in Bilbao for 3 days, but also there are really gorgeous cities around Bilbao which will take your breath away.

 Six smaller towns near Bilbao will take you down memory lane and give you the full experience of the Basque region.
 And the best thing is that they are well connected by bus with Bilbao through train and bus, so, it is easy to arrive at them if you are hosted in Bilbao.

 Read about them.